 Please see the table below for further instructions.
 Videos are available on slides that carry the following symbol:

-Three of the following videos are "homemade" and are best viewed with a free VLC media player:
+Three of the following videos are "homemade" and are best viewed with a free VLC media player.
+Group members have to detect violations of 10 “unwritten social rules”.

 |Module||Videos - just examples, feel free to play other videos, suggest a role-play or just continue with the conventional exercises.|